 - Adaptation is “fast and done”, “do or die” by necessity, unlike the supposed “slow and ongoing” ‘divergence of character’.
 If adaptation is not fast enough, the population simply goes extinct as many others did.
 The cichlids of Lake Victoria had less than 15,000 years to adapt and are as diverse if not more so than the cichlids in the other, much older African Great Lakes.
 But they do not need even that much time as the newer aquarium varieties obtained in a few generations show.
 Most likely, cichlids variants have come and gone throughout the history of all African Great Lakes in short cycles of adaptation.
 And that is why the cichlid biodiversity difference between a few years (Lake Victoria) and millions of years (other African Great Lakes) is unremarkable.
 The only remarkable fact is that cichlids have a predominantly Gondwanan distribution showing that in 180+ mil years, they did not adapt to ocean living despite their otherwise high adaptability.
 This clearly shows the limitations of adaptability and makes it an unlikely substitute to ‘divergence of character’.
 Darwin’s finches, peppered moths, bacteria, and many other also adapt fast or die as observed.
 And when the stimulus disappears, they revert just as quickly, and later readapt to whatever new stimulus they face or simply die out trying as confirmed.
 It is a very good thing ‘divergence of character’ is false, or else antibiotic resistant bacteria and other superbugs would have killed mankind by now as “evolution” falsely predicted.

 - Statistical evidence refutes ‘divergence of character’.
 According to the theory, “when organisms compete for scarce resources, natural selection should favor those individuals that are least like their competitors”.
 And since organisms always “compete for scarce resources”, the least average members of a homogenous population should always be favored by “natural selection”.
 If so, the well known normal distribution of any organism dimension (length, height, weight, etc.) should always be under pressure to change.
 We should see groups of “least like” the average form second, third, and so on normal distributions of their own, thus reshaping the original normal distribution into a composite distribution with several peaks and valleys as in Fig 5.
-And even that should not be adequate, as any concentration of similar individuals would be disadvantaged according to the ‘Divergence of character’ hypothesis, thus leading to uniform distributions.
+And even that should not be adequate, as any concentration of similar individuals would be disadvantaged according to the ‘Divergence of character’ hypothesis, thus leading to uniform distributions as in Fig 4.
 However, neither Fig 5 nor uniform distributions are seen in homogeneous populations.
 Instead, we always see normal distributions.
 And since we see the normal distribution maintained over arbitrary number of generations and no hint of transitioning to a uniform distribution, the ‘Divergence of character’ hypothesis must be discarded.
 A trend not supported by several period observations must be discarded as noise artifact.
 This is the case for all examples considered including Darwin’s finches, the peppered moth, antibiotic resistant bacteria, cichlids, etc. All seem somewhat supportive of the divergence hypothesis over carefully chosen periods, yet the divergence is clearly illusory over longer periods.

 - Are the bear of North America not like Fig 5?
 Yes, but they occupy different geographic regions.
 They are not homogenous.
 Indeed, we do encounter subfamilies of organisms, that have normally distributed metrics within the subgroup yet clearly distinct from those of other subgroups.
 However, where these subgroups overlap, the blend is always geographic and never biologic, meaning we see fewer of one kind and more of the other when moving from one’s territory to the others’ instead of blended characteristics as ‘divergence of character’ would predict.
 Humans are not different “species” although various subgroups are exclusively vegan/carnivorous, white/black, extra small/large.
 And domesticated organisms including canids are even more diverse than humans.
 Are the wild cichlids, finches, mice, and others qualitatively different than humans and canids?
 No. Then why the different “species”, many of which, ironically, are threatened by hybridization?
 The unwarranted inflation of “species” that do not even meet the loosest definition of reproductive isolation has the sole purpose of perpetuating the myth of ‘divergence of character’.